Manerone/manerone.github.io/_posts/2023-06-15-false-sharing.md

 };
 {% endhighlight %}

-> Why do we use `std::atomic`?
+{: .box-note} Why do we use `std::atomic`?
 The cpu seems to be smart enough to avoid false sharing if we only have `int64_t`, so atomic is necessary otherwise the example doesn't work.

 * **Table:** represents the data that will be filtered.
 To make coding the example easier, the constructor creates a table with four columns, and 1.000.000 rows.
 {% highlight c++ linenos %}